 Rather than treating the surface as something to be pierced or transcended, the issue approaches it as an active interface where internal forces register themselves materially.
 Skin, hair, ornament, muscle, ink, scars and residues function not as decoration or representation, but as systems of orientation.
 Adornment appears here as a cosmological and epistemic device, one that aligns bodies with social codes, spiritual orders, economies of power and geological time.
 Jewellery, in this context, is an agent that binds bodies to worlds, histories and infrastructures.

 Underworld understands the body as permeable rather than autonomous.
 Knowledge is produced through contact, friction, pain, devotion, labour, exposure and repetition.
-Tattoos blur and migrate; metal presses against flesh; bodies train themselves into legibility; spirit enters through rhythm, song, and ritual; identity coagulates or dissolves under the pressure of observation.
-The underworld is entered not only through metaphor, but through muscle, skin, breath.
+Tattoos blur and migrate; metal presses against flesh; bodies train themselves into legibility; spirit enters through rhythm, song and ritual; identity coagulates or dissolves under the pressure of observation.

-At a deeper stratum, the issue engages with subterranean cosmologies and ancestral knowledge systems that have survived precisely because they were marginalised, hidden, or outlawed.
-Ritual adornment, mythic figures, protective objects, and non-binary spiritual beings emerge as carriers of knowledge that exceeds colonial, patriarchal and rationalist frameworks.
+At a deeper stratum, the issue engages with subterranean cosmologies and ancestral knowledge systems that have survived precisely because they were marginalised, hidden or outlawed.
+Ritual adornment, mythic figures, protective objects and non-binary spiritual beings emerge as carriers of knowledge that exceeds colonial, patriarchal and rationalist frameworks.
 Instead of being a space of loss, the underworld is an ecosystem of memory and resilience, a tool for survival, regeneration and collective becoming.

 At this depth, the human figure loses its centrality and becomes material among materials, subject to pressures of time, decay and transformation.